datagnss/datagnss.github.io/gnss/rtk_receiver/NANO/nano-rtk-receiver-pro-guide.md

 - Type-C to Type-C cable with OTG support
 - Software

-We generally recommend the well-known SW Maps app because it supports both iOS and Android and covers most basic field data-collection workflows.
+We recommend using SW Maps because it supports both iOS and Android and covers the most common field data-collection workflows.

-We recommend connecting the NANO RTK Receiver Pro to your phone via Bluetooth LE.
+For the best mobile experience, connect the receiver to your phone via Bluetooth LE.

-## Quick guide
+## Quick Start

-The simplest operation consists of the following steps:

-### 1.Connect NANO to your Phone
+The basic workflow is:

+### 1. Power the receiver from your phone

 Connect your phone and the NANO RTK Receiver Pro with the Type-C to Type-C cable.

-The phone then powers the receiver.
-When the NANO RTK boots, the blue LED flashes to indicate that Bluetooth is waiting, and the green LED flashes to show the unit is in rover mode and has completed initialization.
+The phone powers the receiver.
+When the NANO RTK boots, the blue LED flashes to indicate Bluetooth is ready, and the green LED flashes to show the unit is in rover mode and has completed initialization.

-### 2.SW Maps
+### 2. Connect SW Maps via Bluetooth LE

 Launch SW Maps on either iPhone or Android.

 ![SW Maps](../../../images/gnss/nano/sw-maps-main-00.png)

-Create a new project, tap the leftmost button on the toolbar, choose Connection Mode → Bluetooth LE, and tap the refresh icon.
-Nearby devices will appear; select the device named NANO_RTK_xxxx and tap Connect.
+Create a new project, tap the leftmost button on the toolbar, choose `Connection Mode` -> `Bluetooth LE`, and tap the refresh icon.

+Nearby devices will appear.
+Select the device named `NANO_RTK_xxxx` and tap `Connect`.

 ![SW Maps BLE](../../../images/gnss/nano/sw_ble_conn_00.png)

-Keep the Instrument Model setting at the default Generic NMEA.
+Keep the `Instrument Model` setting at the default `Generic NMEA`.

 After pairing, the system reports "Connected."

-### 3.Configure the base station data stream
+### 3. Configure the base station stream

-RTK work requires an NTRIP-formatted base station stream.
-Contact your local base station provider for the server address, port, mountpoint, username, password, and other parameters.
+RTK work requires an NTRIP correction stream.
+Contact your base station provider for the server address, port, mountpoint, username, password, and other required parameters.

-On the SW Maps main screen, at the top of the map view tap the cloud icon to the right of the Bluetooth icon, then add a new NTRIP connection.
+On the SW Maps main screen, tap the cloud icon to the right of the Bluetooth icon, then add a new NTRIP connection.

-Set NTRIP version to v1 unless your provider explicitly states v2.
+Set the NTRIP version to `v1` unless your provider explicitly requires `v2`.

 ![SW Maps NTRIP Connection](../../../images/gnss/nano/sw_ntrip_conn_00.png)

-Finally, enable Send NMEA GGA to Base station (this reports your position to the caster so it can deliver corrections from the nearest reference station).
+Enable `Send NMEA GGA to Base station` so the caster can provide corrections from the nearest reference station.

 Save the profile and connect.

-If necessary, enable Apply Base Antenna PCO.
+If needed, enable `Apply Base Antenna PCO`.

-### 4.RTK Status
+### 4. Check RTK status

-If no other issues exist, tap the third icon from the left on the toolbar to view the current solution status, which should now show RTK Float or RTK Fixed.
+If everything is configured correctly, tap the third icon from the left on the toolbar to view the current solution status.

+The status should show `RTK Float` or `RTK Fixed`.

-RTK Float indicates the ambiguity is not yet resolved, so horizontal accuracy may range from 0.1 m to 0.5 m.
+`RTK Float` means the ambiguity is not yet resolved, so the horizontal accuracy is usually around 0.1 m to 0.5 m.

-RTK Fixed indicates the highest-precision RTK solution, with accuracy around 0.02 m.
+`RTK Fixed` means the ambiguity has been resolved and the receiver has reached the highest-precision RTK solution, typically around 0.02 m.

 ## Base station mode

-The NANO RTK Receiver Pro can operate in base station mode, allowing you to build a dedicated reference station.
+The NANO RTK Receiver Pro can also operate in base station mode, allowing you to build a dedicated reference station.

-In this mode, plan how to distribute the base station corrections over a communication link.
+In this mode, you need to decide how to deliver base station corrections to the rover.

 Common link options include:

 - Radio links such as LoRa
 - Network transport

-For radio link, see [Setup your owned base station](../../casestudy/setup-owned-base-and-rover).
+For radio links, see [Setup your owned base station](../../casestudy/setup-owned-base-and-rover).

-When transporting data over a network, the most common protocol is NTRIP.
-Streaming base station corrections in this case requires an NTRIP Server setup and the associated connection credentials.
+For network transport, the most common protocol is NTRIP.
+In this case, you need an NTRIP Server setup and the related connection credentials.